-class avocado.core.plugin_interfaces.Spawner Bases: avocado.core.plugin_interfaces.Plugin static check_task_requirements(runtime_task)
+class avocado.core.plugin_interfaces.Spawner Bases: avocado.core.plugin interfaces.Plugin

 Base plugin interface spawners of tasks.

 A spawner implementation will spawn Avocado in its intended location, and isolation model.
 Spawners that run on the same machine as Avocado is originally installed are possible children of this.